uvarc/rc-website/content/userinfo/howtos/rivanna/make.md

 Another popular build system is [cmake](https://cmake.org/).
 Cmake is more similar to autoconf than to make, since on Unix it creates a Makefile which must then be executed.

 Basics of Make
 The Makefile must follow a rigid format.
 The target must start in the first column of a line and must be terminated with a colon (:).
 Any dependencies, i.e. files required to create this target, must follow the colon as a space-separated list on a single line.
-The rules required to create the target from the dependences **must** follow on separate lines and each rule line **must** begin with a tab character.
+The rules required to create the target from the dependencies **must** follow on separate lines and each rule line **must** begin with a tab character.

 **Example:**
 ```